cilium/cilium/Documentation/network/kubernetes/local-redirect-policy.rst

 Verify that Cilium's eBPF kube-proxy replacement created a ``LocalRedirect`` service entry with the backend IP address of that of the ``lrp-pod`` that was selected by the policy.
-Make sure that ``cilium service list`` is run in Cilium pod running on the same node as ``lrp-pod``.
+Make sure that ``cilium-dbg service list`` is run in Cilium pod running on the same node as ``lrp-pod``.

 .. code-block:: shell-session